 Good Insulation is Crucial:

 A well-insulated home is important to optimize the efficiency of the heat pump.
-Good insulation reduces the heat demand and contributes to lower energy costs.
+Good insulation reduces heat demand and contributes to lower energy costs.

 Lower Temperature Heating Systems: